hellostu/RailRoad/README.md

 ========

 Process the Frames of an iOS device Camera in realtime quickly and easily
- \author Stuart Lynch stuart.lynch@uea.ac.uk

  This is a completely Open Source project that provides a simple framework to process the live camera frames of an iOS device.
-It is distributed under the \link<License>GNU General Public License\endlink.
+It is distributed under the GNU General Public License.
 I developed this because I wanted an easy way to code image processing algorithms on a mobile device.
 OpenGL ES 2 can be quite complex to set up and use, so this project aims to simplify the setup, and target it for a specific single texture application.
  More detailed documentation can be found in the Doc folder of this project.

  The flow of processing is: